Khanh04/parallel/README.md

 ### Validation Results
 - **Compilation**: Clean compilation with mpicxx/gcc
 - **Execution**: Successful runs with 1-N MPI processes
-- **Code Generation**: Fixed issues with global variables, complex conditions, and break statements
+- **Code Generation**: Robust handling of global variables, complex conditions, and break statements
 - **Performance**: 88-94% loop parallelization success rate
 - **Visualizations**: Automatic generation of interactive and professional dependency graphs

 ## Benefits of Modular Architecture

-1. **Maintainability** - Clean separation of concerns (68 line main vs 1733 line monolith)
+1. **Maintainability** - Clean separation of concerns with focused modules
 2. **Extensibility** - Easy to add new analysis features or optimization passes
 3. **Testability** - Individual components can be unit tested
 4. **Reusability** - Modules can be used in other static analysis tools